smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 * postgres     - The database administrator
 * rif40        - The schema owner
-* <user login> - Your user login.
+* &lt;user login&gt; - Your user login.
 This must be in lowercase and without spaces
 * notarifuser  - A security test user

 The password for all users must be set in your local .pgpass files (see Postgres documentation for its location on various OS).